 Simple English definitions for legal terms

-Read a random definition: inconsistent
+Read a random definition: arbitration of exchange

 The law of the case is a rule that says when an appeals court makes a decision about a legal issue in a case, that decision must be followed by the trial court and any future appeals courts in the same case with similar facts.
 This helps to avoid repeating legal arguments and saves time and resources.
 However, if new facts are presented in a later stage of the case, the court may apply the law to those new facts.
 This rule is similar to the ideas of res judicata and stare decisis.